opq8/homeassistant-badnest/info.md

 - Nest Thermostat support
 - Nest Thermostat Sensor support
 - Nest Camera support

-## Drawbacks

-- Nest could change their webapp api at any time, making this defunct (this has happened before)

 ## Install
 The easiest way to install the Badnest integration is with [HACS](https://hacs.xyz/).
 First install HACS if you don’t have it yet.
 After installation, you can find this integration in the HACS store under integrations.